magento/architecture/design-documents/graph-ql/coverage/add-items-to-cart-single-mutation.md

 In this example we want to add _personalized blue cup to cart_ to cart.

- - `selected_options` - `base64_encode('configurable/24/42')` predefined and selected by customer options. `base64` encoding will help to use UUID in future.
+ - `selected_options` - predefined and selected by customer options. `base64` encoding will help to use UUID in future.
+:warning: The encoded value will be returned from server and should be used by client as is.
 In this example values will be following:

     | Name  | Value | Buyer Selection |
     | ------------- | ------------- | ------------- |